Isotropy statistics of CMB hot and cold spots: Summary and conclusion

 In our study we consider analysis over both full sky and partial sky CMB maps.
-For full sky analysis we use four foreground cleaned full sky CMB maps, i.e., Commander (COMM), NILC and SMICA from Planck’s 2018 data-release, and WMAP’s 9 year ILC map (WMAP) (section \ref{fullSky}).
+For full sky analysis we use four foreground cleaned CMB maps, i.e., Commander (COMM), NILC and SMICA from Planck’s 2018 data-release, and WMAP’s 9 year ILC map (WMAP).
 For partial sky analysis we use several masks.
-These include non-Gaussian cold spot (NGCS) mask (section \ref{maskNGCS}), WMAP $KQ75$ and Planck $U73$ masks (section \ref{galmsk}).
-We also use two union masks which are determined by the pair of masks $KQ75$, NGCS and $U73$, NGCS.
-For partial sky analysis with galactic masks, in addition to the four foreground cleaned maps mentioned above, we use WMAP’s foreground reduced Q, V, W frequency band maps (freqQ, freqV, freqW), and Planck’s foreground subtracted `fgsub-sevem' 70, 100 GHz maps (freq70, freq100) resulting in a set of nine foreground minimized CMB maps for this case (section \ref{galmaps}).
+These include non-Gaussian cold spot (NGCS) mask, WMAP $KQ75$ and Planck $U73$ masks.
+We also use two union masks which are determined by the pairs of masks $KQ75$, NGCS and $U73$, NGCS.
+For partial sky analysis with galactic masks, in addition to the four foreground cleaned maps mentioned above, we use WMAP’s foreground reduced Q, V, W frequency band maps (freqQ, freqV, freqW), and Planck’s foreground subtracted `fgsub-sevem' 70, 100 GHz maps (freq70, freq100) respectively, resulting in a set of nine foreground minimized CMB maps for this case.
 A summary of important observations stemming out from the work of this article is mentioned below.

-Employing isotropy statistics over full sky we find \begin{enumerate} \item[(i)] that the hot spots of all the cleaned maps exhibit highly uniform distributions over the sky (corresponding to consistently low values of $\zeta^{(h)}$ across the four cleaned maps) when compared with the Monte-Carlo simulations of isotropic realisations of CMB maps. \item[(ii)] The values of $\zeta^{(c)}$ are small.
-However, the distributions of cold spots are consistent with uniformity for all four cleaned maps, except for SMICA. \item[(iii)] Since these distributions of hot and cold spots (separately) tend to be uniform, their distributions for the cleaned maps do not show any signature of a ring or clustering nature. \item[(iv)] Masking the NGCS only slightly increases this high level of uniformity of hot spots for the four maps, while slightly reducing the unusual uniformity of cold spots for SMICA.
+Employing isotropy statistics over full sky we find \begin{enumerate} \item[(i)] that the hot spots of all four cleaned maps exhibit highly uniform distributions.
+These correspond to consistently low values of $\zeta^{(h)}$ ($>95\%$ C.L.) when compared with pure CMB maps. \item[(ii)] The values of $\zeta^{(c)}$ are small.
+The distributions of cold spots are consistent with pure CMB realisations except for NILC and SMICA. \item[(iii)] Since the distributions of hot spots and that of cold spots tend to be uniform, neither type of spots for the cleaned maps show any signature of a ring or clustering nature. \item[(iv)] Masking the NGCS only slightly increases the significance of low $\zeta^{(h)}$ for the four maps, while slightly reducing that of low $\zeta^{(c)}$ for SMICA and washing out the signal of low $\zeta^{(c)}$ for NILC.
 However, the conclusion of point (iii) above remains unchanged with respect to the NGCS mask.

 \end{enumerate}

 Analysing isotropy statistics over the $KQ75$ masked sky we find